andbroby/CasPyTeX/README.md

 -------------
 - Update the Webinterface, and remove any interfaces that are not used
 - More simplifying methods for functions (trig, logs and sqrt)
-- Still more simplifying methods for fractions (WHEN WILL IT EEEEND)
+- Still more simplifying methods for fractions
 - Support for smart units (Make the CAS know that 1km=1000m)
 - Solving methods for more of the expression classes